kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

       Created the "id_rsa_composer" and "id_rsa_composer.pub" keys now.

-   - Create a new folder in the dags folder to store the ssh private key.
+   3. In GCS, create a new folder in the dags folder to store the ssh private key created in the GCE instance.

         ```[txt]
         # Create the following folder from GCS console.
         gs://us-central1-my-composer-v1-4c3a9a53-bucket/dags/ssh_config
         ```

-   - Copy the private key to a folder under the dag folder mounted to the composer.
+   4. By gsutil commnad, copy the private key to a folder under the dag folder mounted to the composer.

         ```[bash]
         gsutil cp ~/.ssh/id_rsa_composer gs://us-central1-my-composer-v1-4c3a9a53-bucket/dags/ssh_config